rqpt/jarvis/README.md

 ## Use

 ### Prompt
-Call `jarvis` and a voice recording will start.
+Call `jarvis` in your terminal and a voice recording will start.
 Press enter and the recording will be used as a chatgpt prompt.
 You can alternatively type your prompt, and that will be used as the prompt instead.